slott56/Trello-Action-Counts/README.rst

         conda install py-trello
         conda install pylit3
+        conda install docutils
+        conda install pygments

 Finally.
 Check out the the Trello-Action-Counts repository from Git Hub.

+The Trello-Action-Counts is not avaiable on PyPI for installation.
-You could install it, but that's not really the point.
+There's no `setup.py` because that's not really the point.
 The point is to use this as an example for understanding functional Python or literate programming (or both.)

-You'll be playing with the source to explore design alternatives.
+The point is to play with the source to explore design alternatives.

 Setup Trello Keys
 =================

-Visit https://trello.com/1/appKey/generate to get the TRELLO_API_KEY and TRELLO_API_SECRET.
+Visit https://trello.com/1/appKey/generate to get the ``TRELLO_API_KEY`` and ``TRELLO_API_SECRET``.

 Create a little configuration file with a name like ``keys.sh``.